vmware/vmware-log-collectors-for-public-cloud/azure/README.md

 `yarn build`

 This command will copy required files in blobStorageFunction and eventHubFunction under `/target` directory, which will later be used by template for automated deployment.

+## Note
+If you face the error as in https://learn.microsoft.com/en-us/answers/questions/1368325/microsoft-azure-functions-extensionbundle-error-re
+, please update the version in host.json file to "[4.0.0, 5.0.0)"